Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Powers.md

 random direction.
 Walls and other barriers can restrict this relocation;
 in such a case, the creature ends up adjacent to the barrier.

+### Augment
-**Augment:** For every additional power point you spend, this power's area damage (not the damage from direct contact dealt to a specific creature) increases by 1d6 points (to a maximum of 24d6 points).
+For every additional power point you spend, this power's area damage (not the damage from direct contact dealt to a specific creature) increases by 1d6 points (to a maximum of 24d6 points).
 For each extra 2d6 points of damage, this power's save DC increases by 1.